 As graphic designers based on the Sunshine Coast offering a total in-house design service, we like to pass on the excellent wholesale printing rates we have access to.

 Our clients don't have to pay premium off the street printing prices.

-We don’t place a huge markup on printing rates and costs are very competitive and comparable to offshore printing companies, without the need for hefty international postage.
+We don't place a huge markup on printing rates and therefore the cost is very competitive.

 Provide press-ready artwork of your own, or have us provide a professional design.
 Once you have signed off on the final proof of a design, we forward the press-ready artwork to our wholesale printer, who will process the job and post directly to you.